amjiddader/windows-on-cloud/README.md

 - Installed Brave Browser
 - Uninstalled all windows app
 - Uninstalled Edge and other win Softwares

+NOTE: After installation it may take few seconds as this is debolted version so microsoft will look for its apps. \
+Also you may not see task bar - Open Brave Browser on desktop and all background processes will exit.
+Setup Network from web console...

 ```
 Username : Amjad
 Password: amjiddader
+TightVNC PASS: amjiddader
 ```

 Downloads